jennysaggesse/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file displays the file betty moved to the temporary folder of my first directory

 This file displays the deleting of the file betty

+This file displays the deleting of my first directory

+this file displays the changing of the working directory to the previous one